composablesys/collabs/demos/apps/horse-color-genetics/README.md

 # Horse Color Genetics Demo

-A collaborative app where you edit a horse's genes and observe the effects on its coat color, using [@collabs/ws-client](https://www.npmjs.com/package/@collabs/ws-client) and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) to connect users via aWebSocket server.
+A collaborative app where you edit a horse's genes and observe the effects on its coat color, using [@collabs/ws-client](https://www.npmjs.com/package/@collabs/ws-client) and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) to connect users via a WebSocket server.

 This is a collaborative version of an app by [Jennifer Hoffman](http://www.jenniferhoffman.net/).
 Original app:
 [http://horse.jenniferhoffman.net/horse-color-genetics.html](http://horse.jenniferhoffman.net/horse-color-genetics.html).
 Since the original app is CC-BY-NC-SA-3.0 licensed, so is this version.